 Powered Wheelchair Controls

 Generally included as a standard feature a manually controlled joystick to regulate a power chair’s speed and direction.

 Powered Wheelchair Drive System

-The means by which power is delivered to the chair’s wheels.
-Standard drive systems include gear drive, direct drive, and belt drive.
+Refers to how a power wheelchair receives power to its wheels.
 The type of drive system affects the power available to propel the chair and the amount and type of maintenance the chair requires.